Wendel Avisado

-Wendel Eliot Avisado (born May 29, 1953) is a Filipino lawyer and politician who previously served as Secretary of Budget and Management of the Philippines from 2019 to 2021.
+Wendel Eliot Avisado (born May 29, 1953) is a Filipino lawyer and politician who previously served as the Secretary of Budget and Management of the Philippines from 2019 to 2021.
 He was appointed by President Rodrigo Duterte on August 5, 2019, succeeding Undersecretary Janet B. Abuel, who served as the DBM's Officer-in-Charge (OIC) following the appointment of former Secretary Benjamin E. Diokno as Governor of the Bangko Sentral ng Pilipinas.
 Besides having a long and distinguished career in government service, he is an active member of the Boy Scouts of the Philippines.
 He previously served as National President of the Boy Scouts of the Philippines from 2017 to 2019 and an ex-officio member of the national executive board.
+Avisado is among the "Davao Boys", a small circle of Duterte's trusted associates, which included Davao City administrators who were given key posts in the national government during Duterte's presidency.

 Personal life and education

 Avisado holds a Bachelor of Arts degree in political science at Southern Island College known as (General Baptist Bible College).
 He is also a cum laude at Ateneo de Davao University with a degree of Bachelor of Laws.

 He has attended special local and international training, seminars and workshops in various fields, such as Management Fellowship Program at the university of Brussels; Development Planning at the Asian Institute of Management; Career Executive Service Development Program at the Development Academy of the Philippines; Governance and Local Government Administration in the USA, the People's Republic of China and Indonesia; Urban and Regional Planning at the University of South Australia; Clean Cities Program in the USA and International Conference on Eco2 Cities in Japan.

 He is a longtime member of Matina church of Christ in Davao City.